Modern and contemporary art is at the heart of the museum’s identity and its mission.

 The modern and contemporary collection contains approximately 3,000 sculptures, paintings and prints, 2,000 fine art photographs, and another 40,000 negatives, contact sheets and other photo-based objects.

-Given the international reputation of Palm Springs as a region that developed under the influence of mid-century modernism, art from this period is a priority for the collection, which continues with its historical trajectory into contemporary art.
+Given the international reputation of Palm Springs as an epicenter of mid-century modernism, art from this period forms the foundation of the museum’s collection.

 Significant paintings, sculptures, and works on papers by earlier modernists illuminate the development of modern art’s experimentation with form and materials.

 The museum’s dynamic collection of contemporary art since 1960 places special focus on artists from California alongside artists working throughout the United States and internationally.

 Marina Abramović, Louise Bourgeois, John Chamberlain, Antony Gormley, Duane Hanson, Mona Hatoum, Anish Kapoor, Anselm Keifer, Sarah Sze, and Stanley Whitney are among the many contemporary artists represented in the collection.

 The collection’s modernist holdings include key paintings and sculptures by Alexander Calder, Claire Falkenstein, Helen Frankenthaler, Barbara Hepworth, Henry Moore, Roberto Matta, Robert Motherwell, Agnes Pelton, and David Alfaro Siqueiros, among others.